tenstorrent/tt-metal/tech_reports/LLMs/llms.md

 ### 3.4 Continuous Batching
 Continuous batching is a serving optimization.
 To describe continuous batching, it is useful to first discuss LLM serving without continuous batching.

 Without continuous batching, an LLM service waits for `batch_size` requests to come in.
 The service then prefills each request.
 Then, the service decodes the batched requests token by token.
 Once all users in the batch finish generation, the service accepts new requests.
-This is suboptimal because 1) some requests might end generation early, so 2) some slots in the batch are doing no useful computation, while 3) new requests are waiting.
+This is suboptimal because 1) some requests might end generation early, so 2) some slots in the batch are not doing useful computation, while 3) new requests are waiting.

 In contrast, continuous batching allows the service to process new requests as soon as there is a free slot in the batch.
 The pseudo-code for this algorithm is shown below.

 ```python
 while True:
   if not is_full(current_batch) and not prefill_q.empty():